|Category||Administration and Management|

 Related Policies, Procedures and Forms

-- University of Otago Strategic Direction to 2020 (in PDF format)
+- University of Otago Strategic Direction to 2020 (PDF)

 - Equal Educational Opportunities Policy